Sharpiro/bitcoin-pod/readme.md

 tail -F /tmp/electrumpersonalserver.log
 ```

 The first time EPS is run with a particular bitcoin full node, it will import the addresses and then exit.
-After this occurs you must run `podman start electrum_server_container` to re-start the container and start the actual server.
+After this occurs you must run `docker-compose up` to re-start the container and start the actual server.
 On Subsequent runs, the application need only be run once.

 ```sh
 podman run -d --pod bitcoin_pod --name electrum_server_container \